h39s/AQUA/README.md

 ## Get In Touch

 If you find any bugs, have any feature requests, or want to give us any kind of feedback, we'd love to hear it!
-Please join us in our [discord](https://discord.gg/44WDeRrr2d) to reach out and to keep up to date with new release information!
+Please feel free to reach out to us via [email](mailto:aqua.devteam@gmail.com)!

-## About the Developers

-We are a group of university students in our final year.
-This is both a passion project and capstone endeavour for us.
-We will be actively developing the application for the next few months and aim to add graphic EQ manipulation, and full AutoEQ capabilities.
-Please note that we may not always be available to address your messages on discord as we are all full-time students.

 ## Development Prerequisites